senekor/buenzlimarks/docs/arc42/03_system_scope_and_context.md

 # System Scope and Context

-BuenzliMarks is mostly a standalone application.
-Users interact with it through their browser.
-BuenzliMarks uses the browser's IndexedDB to cache user data locally.
-Some OAuth provider is used for lightweight user authentication.
+buenzlimarks is mostly a standalone web application.
+Users interact with it through their browser. buenzlimarks uses the browser's IndexedDB to cache user data locally.
+OAuth providers are used for lightweight user authentication.

 <div style="border: solid; display: flex; flex-direction: column">
   <h2 style="align-self: center">C4 Context Diagram</h2>